Request Crypto: Lots of Potential Upside to This Speculative Token

 This could be an exceptional tool for freelancers who pick up jobs around the world.
 Business consultants, writers, web designers and recruiters could all make good use of this type of payment system.
 And it has the possibility of cutting down on the paperwork needed for quarterly tax filings… since payments are vetted though international trade laws.

 As an experiment, there’s a lot to like about the Request Network.
 As an investment, there’s reason for both excitement and pause.
 It’s a penny crypto, after all…

 Since its inception in 2017, it has yet to break the $1 mark.
 In fact, not long ago, you could pick it up for less than $0.05 a token.
 But trading volume has changed all of that.
 With the Coinbase listing came a lot of interest.
 Around 200% more interest than usual.
 If trading volume stays anywhere near that level, anything’s possible.
-Request crypto could launch past the $1 mark in a matter of days.
-But that’s pretty unlikely.
+And with the more recent spike, Request crypto looks as if it could finally launch past the $1 any day now… But that’s far from certain.